vinhtrinhtud/ColorToolVT2024/README.md

 # ColorToolVT2024
 It is to calculate/analysis/optimize all of color quality, light quality and relevant things of light sources, images, cameras and color sensors.
-Is is a private program of Dr. Vinh Trinh, does not correlate his current position of his company or the old companies.
-Copyright belongs to him privately.
+It is a private programme of Dr. Vinh Trinh, does not correlate his current position of his company or the old companies.
+The copyright belongs to him privately.

 There are 11 items in the structure of this software including:
 	1-File 			      	2-Setting			3-Corner Color TCSs
 	4-Correlations 			5-Generate 			6-Corner ISD
 	7-Tools extra	 	  	8-Color Sensor			9-Corner CS2000
 	10-Corner Rp,TUD 2018		11-Corner HCL			12- About
 	13-Stop urgently (ST).